hoellermathias/fledge-north-mqtt/docs/index.rst

   - Click on the + icon in the top left

-  - Choose http_nort from the plugin selection list
+  - Choose http_north from the plugin selection list

   - Name your task